vedderb/vesc_pkg/tnt/README.md

     * Changed the minimum delay between traction control activations from 200ms to 20ms
     * Added a new end condition to handle an edge case that would not exit traction control correctly.
     * Remove drop condition from traction control deactivation conditions.
     * Changed the names of parameters to Start Condition and End Condition.
+Previously, Wheelslip Acceleration Trigger and Wheelslip Margin.
     * End condition can now be negative.
-    * Removed parameter acceleration end.
+    * Removed parameter Wheelslip Acceleration End.
     * New debug ouput in AppUI counts how many traction control activations in the last 5 seconds.
-  * New Feature "Traction Braking"
-    * Uses different function mc_set_brake()
-    * Prevents backward wheel spin when traction is lost in steep downhill braking situations
-    * Activated via remote input, nose down angle (adjustable).
+    * Changed timeouts from 500ms for traction control, 180ms for transition condition 1, and 200ms for transition condition 2 to 300ms, 210ms, and 220ms respectively.
   * Dynamic Stability
     * Added new parameter Ramp Rate Down.
 Default 5.0 %/s.
 Prevents nose dip feeling when reducing speed.
 * _Fixes/Improvements_
   * Some parameters changed to integers to reduce packet size.
   * Some features and parameters were removed to make room for new features.
     * Haptic buzz for temperature and voltage
     * Haptic buzz for duty and current is now on/off.
-Vibrating1 is the haptic type.
+Audible2 is the haptic type.
     * Startup roll angle hard coded to 45 degrees.
     * Fault delay roll is now the same as fault delay pitch, called fault delay angle.
     * Feature start up clicks is no longer available.